Normandy Celebrates Impressionist Movement

 BEARDSLEY: For the first time, people could take the train and get out of the city, just as modern Parisians do today.
 Art historian and tour guide Pamela Grant is waiting for her train to Normandy.
 Grant says the Impressionists left Paris to live and paint along the banks of the Seine River as it meandered towards Normandy.

-Ms. PAMELA GRANT (Art Historian): When you follow the Impressionist movement, you can actually follow them along the Seine because they make stops all the way along the Seine.
+PAMELA GRANT: When you follow the Impressionist movement, you can actually follow them along the Seine because they make stops all the way along the Seine.
 And they're painting people out enjoying themselves.

 BEARDSLEY: The new concept of leisure time eventually spread to the working classes.
 The Impressionists memorialized the guinguettes, those popular dancing restaurants along the Seine and Marne Rivers where people listened to the songs of Aristine Bruon(ph)and wore their Sunday best to go boating.
 Pierre-Auguste Renoir painted the "Luncheon of the Boating Party" at a guinguette along the Seine.
 Near a turn in the river, about 50 miles from Paris and heading towards Normandy, lies the tiny town of Giverny.
 Giverny was forever linked to the Impressionists after Monet moved there in 1883.

-Mr. DIEGO CANDIL (Curator, Giverny Museum): When he decided to live here, he stayed until the end of his life and his presence bring other artists just to come to the village to discover the area, to discover the landscapes.
+DIEGO CANDIL: When he decided to live here, he stayed until the end of his life and his presence bring other artists just to come to the village to discover the area, to discover the landscapes.

 BEARDSLEY: That's Diego Candil, curator of the Giverny Museum's newest exhibit, "Impressionism on the Seine."
 Candil says many of the artists who followed Monet were American.